 Evaluation timeline |

-SOC 1 Type II financial audit happens over a per1od of time |
+SOC 1 Type I financial audit happens at a point in time SOC 1 Type II financial audit happens over a per1od of time |

-SOC 2 Type II compliance audit happens over a period of time |
+SOC 2 Type I compliance audit happens at a point in time SOC 2 Type II compliance audit happens over a period of time |

 SOC3report ls always a Type II - the audit takes place over a period of time |